JanSchering/natural_computing/final/README.md

 `tensorboard --logdir TBtrain`

-To use the trained model, refer to `vnca/presentation_vis.ipynb` for examples
+To use the trained model, refer to `vnca/usage.ipynb` for examples

 ## 4. Using the VAE

-To run the VNCA, open a Conda terminal and activate the environment for the project (see 2.).
 Navigate into the VAE directory.
 Here, a choice can be made:

 - To train a smaller VAE from scratch, use `VAE_small_pokemon.ipynb`
 - To train a larger VAE from scratch, use `VAE_pokemon.ipynb`